towhid1zaman/Categories-problem-solve/Graph/Articulation Points and Bridges/Readme.md

  **Back Edge**

- Basically an edge that create a cycle then its called a back edge
+ Basically an edge that create a cycle then its called a back edge.
+Back edge connect a node to his ancestor, which isnot directly his parent.